Tutorial about Ripley’s k function¶

 We first take a random subset of the original localizations as test data.
 Here we provide 10 shuffeled data sets.

-from locan.data.filter import random_subset
+from locan.process.filter import random_subset

 subsets = [lc.random_subset(locdata_blob, n_points=5, seed=rng) for i in range(10)]